codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 $builder->union()
 -----------------

 Is used to combine the result-set of two or more SELECT statements.
+It will return only the unique results.

 .. literalinclude:: query_builder/103.php